-The greatest advantage to using a TOD deed is that if your estate will go through probate (the court process that oversees the transfer of your property after your death), the house will not be part of that costly and time-consuming process.
+The greatest advantage to using a TOD deed is that if your estate will go through probate, your house will be protected from that costly and time-consuming process.
 (See Will Probate Be Necessary?)
-That can translate to significant cost savings, particularly if your state allows executors (the ones who handle the probate process) to be compensated based on the value of the probate estate.
-What’s more, if your biggest asset is the house, keeping the house out of probate might mean that your estate comes in under the threshold for “small estates,” allowing your estate to skip probate altogether.
+That can translate to significant cost savings.
+What's more, if your biggest asset is your house, keeping it out of probate might mean that your estate comes in under the threshold for "small estates," allowing your estate to skip probate altogether.
 For these reasons, even if you have an existing will, you might still consider using a TOD deed to address what happens to your home.

 On the other hand, if you have a simple revocable living trust and you've transferred your home to the trust, you will not need a separate TOD deed.
 Property placed in a living trust will be distributed according to the terms of the trust, and will not go through probate.